 Your visit to the Bahamas is incomplete without a trip to Exuma to see the swimming pigs.
 Lately, this animal activity – unusual yet fascinating – has become one of the biggest tourist attractions.
 An archipelago with 700 islands guarantees a wide variety of foods, cultures, and souvenirs.
 Food festivals are common and it draws huge crowds of locals and tourists.
 Many tourists visit the region just for a chance to enjoy the amazing cuisines and local entertainment at the food fests and cultural events.
 Those planning a trip to the Bahamas in May and June should not miss the Eleuthera Pineapple Festival and the All Andros Crab Fest.

 Something is amazing, unique, and special about each island or cay.
 It’s impossible to enjoy everything that the coral paradise has to offer in a single holiday.
-Travel to Harbour Island and unwind on the pink sand beaches.
+Hire a boat in Marsh Harbour and unwind on the pink sand beaches.
 Also, the following are a must-attend and must-visit: the Bahamas Junkanoo Carnival, the Dean’s Blue Hole, Long Island Museum, Adderly Plantation, and Columbus Monument.
 If you're looking for a longer trip you can charter a boat to Miami!

 The Bahamas archipelago has three main and 54 other airports.
 The busiest is in the capital city Nassau; the Lynden Pindling International Airport has three terminals serving US, non-US, and charter and domestic flights.
 The Bahamas has a direct flight to and from neighboring countries, the United Kingdom, Canada, and the United States.
 If you're flying to the Bahamas, you will reach the Lynden Pindling International Airport, tourists can fly to their destination islands.